-Here’s an interesting (and enviable) dilemma for employers: When two outstanding candidates are vying for the same position at your firm, and they have been neck and neck throughout the recruitment process, how do you decide which person to hire?
-In this post, I provide a few suggestions for handling this situation — including at least one solution that might not pop to mind initially.
-But, first, let’s look at the latest jobs report data from the Bureau of Labor Statistics (BLS) to get a sense of the current employment market.
+Here’s an interesting (and enviable) dilemma for employers: When two outstanding candidates are vying for the same position at your firm and they have been neck and neck throughout the recruitment process, how do you decide which person to hire?

 It’s a fantastic problem to have … until you realize you literally can’t decide which person to hire.
 You’re paralyzed by the thought of making the wrong choice.

-- Take a long-term view.
-You are hiring to address an immediate need at your firm.
-But don’t ignore the future.
+You are hiring to address an immediate need at your firm, but don’t ignore the future.
 Look beyond the requirements for the open position and examine each candidate’s potential to grow at your firm over time.
 For example, does one candidate’s leadership potential stand out more than the other’s?
 Or does one of the candidates have knowledge or skills in an area that isn’t essential for the job at hand but could nonetheless add value to your business?

-- Think about fit with the corporate culture.
-This is such an important consideration in any hiring situation.
+This is an important consideration in any hiring situation.
 However, employers don’t always devote as much time as they should to assessing whether a candidate will fit well and thrive in their company’s work environment — especially once that exciting “new-job feeling” subsides.
-One strategy for gauging fit with the work culture is to introduce potential hires to your team before extending an offer.
-It could be as part of the interview process or more informally as a quick “meet and greet.”
+One strategy for gauging fit with the office culture is to introduce potential hires to your team before extending an offer.
+It could be as part of the interview process or more informally as a quick meet and greet.
 Getting others’ opinions on how a potential hire might mesh with the team and workplace culture can be very valuable.

-- Assess both interest and enthusiasm.
 You’ve interviewed both candidates — probably more than once.
 Looking back on those meetings, which person seemed to be the most engaged in the process?
 Who asked the most questions?
+Who asked more insightful questions?
 How quickly did each person follow up with you after the interview?
 And, just as important, what is your gut feeling about which individual seemed to want the job the most?
 As you reflect on these things, it’s likely you will identify the more interested and enthusiastic candidate, even if it’s only a hairsbreadth difference between the two.

 Seize this rare opportunity (if it makes good sense)